turbomam/scoped-mapping/README.rst

 Scoping mappings based on subsets of NCBItaxon
 ----------------------------------------------

-One way to do subsetting or scoping is to check taxon values to see if they represent subclasses of some parent.
+If a dataset has taxon values, one can use them to subset or scope how other values in the dataset should be mapped.
 For example, the NCBI Biosample metadata collection has MIxS triads (broad, narrow and medium) that could me mapped to ENVO terms in many cases.
 But ENVO might not be appropriate for cultured samples or samples that were taken from a multicellular organism.
-One way to check this is by looking for transitive subclasses in  NCBItaxon.
+One way to check for those cases is looking for transitive subclasses in NCBItaxon.
 There are numerous ways to do that, but they are all generally computationally expensive.

 Here, we use rdftab and relation-graph (via semantic-sql) to infer those transitive subClassOf relationships and load them into an SQLite database.
-Building this database requires lots of RAM and roughly 10 GB of disk space, but after that
+Building this database requires lots of RAM and roughly 10 GB of disk space, but after that the querying is fast and convenient.
+Other ontologies can be loaded into the same database after that, but it might not be easy to infer thier transitive subclasses.

-This requires the riot library from Apache Jena.
+Our process of loading OWL ontologies into SQLite currently requires the `riot` library from Apache Jena.
 We don't have a suggested method for installing that into Windows or Linux yet.
 On MacOS, Jena can easily be installed with homebrew https://brew.sh/

 ``brew install jena``